Alex8612/Application-form/README.md

 # Application-form
-The website is a appliction form for merchants to register.
-It created by React JS.Digital signature is available.
+The website is a appliction form for merchants to register and digital signature is available for users.
+It was created by React JS and React final form.

 ## Getting Started
 Run ```yarn install```, and start the app :